TURKISH BUSINESSPERSONS VISA

-What are the main eligibility requirements?
+What are the main eligibility requirements for a Turkish Businesspersons visa?

 In order to qualify for leave to come and establish in business in the UK under the Turkish EC Association Agreement (‘Ankara Agreement’), you will need to satisfy UK Visas and Immigration that you are a Turkish national and: